hbartle/beamerthemedhbw/README.md

 # DHBW Beamer Theme

-This is a pretty beamer theme in the style of DHBW presentation.
+This is a pretty beamer theme in the style of a DHBW presentation.
 It is based on jacksbeamertheme by JacknJo (https://github.com/JacknJo/jacksbeamertheme), credits belong to him.

-I created a color palette to match the red-gred-black DHBW logo.
+I created a color palette to match the red-grey-black DHBW logo and added the possibility to add a company logo.

 # Requirements
 The theme was successfully tested with TexLive2016 and Miktex2.9.
 Please raise an issue if there are any problems with your setup.

+To build the example you can use the provided Makefile, in which case you need to have GNU Make installed.

 # HowTo
 Clone the repository to your location by using: